German job vacancies hit record high in first quarter

 BERLIN Job vacancies in Germany hit an all-time high in the first three months of 2017, data showed on Tuesday, climbing above one million as Europe's biggest economy expands faster than its workforce.

-Vacancies jumped by about 75,000 on the year and 9,000 on the quarter to 1.064 million, a survey by the IAB labour office research institute found.
+Vacancies jumped by about 75,000 on the year and 9,000 on the quarter to 1.064 million, a survey by the IAB labor office research institute found.

 "That's something of a surprise.
 Normally, the number of job vacancies goes down in the winter months," IAB researcher Alexander Kubis said.